samoht/logarion/README.md

 ## Summary

-_(Note: the following summary is a specification, not of complete features)_
+_(Note: the following summary is a specification, not everything described is complete)_

 Logarion is a personal journaling and publication system.
 The suite provides a command line archive interface, a graphical user interfance (coming soon) and a web server.